paladin-t/bitty/docs/documents/manual.md

 ## Backup

-Bitty Engine makes backup once you save an asset or a project, the entire project will be stored to `X:/Users/YourName/AppData/Roaming/bitty/engine/backup` on Windows.
+Bitty Engine makes backup once you save an asset or a project, click "Project", "Browse Data Directory..." to locate it.

 You can navigate there by clicking "Project", "Browse Data Directory...".